JoannaJedrzejewska/RCtest/README.md

 # RCtest
 R package for forecast evaluation
-This is a mirror of the CRAN R package https://cran.r-project.org/web/packages/RCtest/index.html
+This repository contains the development version of the RCtest package.
+The stable release is available on CRAN: <https://cran.r-project.org/package=RCtest>.

 ## Installation

 ```r